elijah-bennett0/HTB-Academy/README.md

-Need to redo. lost account and all progress.
+Need to redo modules. lost account and all progress.